IGFA Billfish Research and Conservation Endowment

 Can you imagine living in a world where billfish populations have been so diminished that fishing for them is no longer worthwhile?
 Most billfish anglers cannot, and the International Game Fish Association shares this same sentiment.

-Billfish represent some of the most, if not the most, iconic big game, offshore species.
-They are enjoyed by anglers around the world, and recreational fishing for billfish also provides substantial economic benefits.
-However, there’s a problem.
+Billfish represent some of the most iconic big game, offshore species.
+They are enjoyed by anglers around the world, and recreational fishing for billfish provides substantial economic benefits.
+However, there's a problem.

 Enhancing research on billfish movement and habitat utilization through the IGFA Great Marlin Race

-Working with other credible, like-minded organizations on initiatives that advances our knowledge of billfish biology and ecology for their long-term sustainability.
+Working with leading marine science institutions on initiatives that advance our knowledge of billfish biology and ecology

 Capitalizing on the wealth of data being collected by the IGFA Great Marlin Race to develop high-profile research publications that better verify commercial billfish catch data reporting